How can we determine if we have good network connectivity to our Oracle B2C Service site?

 Ping results: Any large variance in response times or dropped packets should be investigated by the IT department as a sign of connectivity problems.
 If the same behavior is not evident from the edge of your network, the issue is most likely local to your network and must be remedied by your IT resources.

 Troubleshooting external connectivity problems: Begin by performing multiple traceroutes to <yoursite>.custhelp.com.
-Five to ten traceroutes should be provided when submitting an incident to Oracle Service Cloud in order to accurately portray any poor network behavior.
+Five to ten traceroutes should be provided when submitting an incident to Oracle B2C Service in order to accurately portray any poor network behavior.

 Microsoft KB article 314868 (http://support.microsoft.com/kb/314868/EN-US/ explains how to use the tracert tool.
 Much of this is automated by the Workstation and Network Data Collector.
 For downloading and instructions for the data collector, refer to Answer ID 2412: Workstation and Network Data Collector.